 You should always practice safety when using electric saws.
 Because this project places your hands close to the blade, I must request that you read my disclaimer. 🙂

-So after you finish reading up on how to make farmhouse wooden stars, jump on over to my post on making angled cuts.
-I’ll leave a link at the end of this post, so you don’t have to go there just now.
+So, after you finish reading this post, jump on over to my post on making angled cuts.
+I’ll leave a link at the end, so you don’t have to go there just now.

 Materials and Cuts:

 To make this project, I recommend purchasing one 3″ x 8′ board in your choice of material.
 I am using oak, but any type of wood will be fine.
 You can also use scrap wood if you have enough pieces for this project.

 Take a look at the angle measurements above.
 You will notice that five of the pieces will have the long side with a final measurement of 6″, and the other five pieces will have the long side with a final measurement of 4 3/4″.

 To make the cuts, I recommend starting with (10) pieces that are at least 8″ in length.
 This will allow a bit of extra room for your hands.

 - Cut 5 sections with a 54º angle on one end.
 Measure from the angled tip and place a mark at 6″.
 Then, cut 36º on this end. (see image above)